School Leaders: Responding to bullying incidents

 The policy and procedures should describe:

-- discipline approaches, including escalation processes and responding to cyberbullying
+- discipline approaches, including escalation processes

 - how the school will communicate with students and parents/whānau about bullying incidents